VR-25/acc/README.md

 \* Instead of a regular install, the binary can simply be placed in /data/adb/.
 That's a fallback path.
 ACC sets permissions (rwx------) as needed.
+Precedence: Magisk busybox > system busybox > /data/adb/busybox

 \*\* Termux has it.
-Paste and run the following to set it up for acc --upgrade:
+Paste and run the following to set it up for `acc --upgrade`:

 `pkg install tsu && echo -e "\nalias acc=/sbin/acc" >> ~/.bashrc && . ~/.bashrc`